 The $125 entry fee is to pay for judges, video and photo shoots, transportation to shows, and other handling expenses.
 This fee is required no matter when you send your drum in.
-Any extra show display events besides the Summer NAMM show may incur an extra optional charge.
+Any optional extra show display events besides the public display in Nashville may incur an extra charge.

 Send your drum on now.
 We will be doing some advance publicity before 1/15/2017